biocore/qiime/doc/scripts/make_3d_plots.rst

 		Create vectors based on a column of the mapping file.
 This.parameter accepts up to 2 columns: (1) create the vectors, (2) sort them.
 If you wanted to group by Species and order by SampleID you will pass --add_vectors=Species but if you wanted to group by Species but order by DOB you will pass --add_vectors=Species,DOB; this is useful when you use --custom_axes param [default: None]
 	`-`-rms_algorithm
 		The algorithm to calculate the RMS, either avg or trajectory; both algorithms use all the dimensions and weights them using their percentange explained; return the norm of the created vectors; and their  confidence using ANOVA.
 The vectors are created as follows: for avg it calculates the average at each timepoint (averaging within a group), then calculates the norm of each point; for trajectory  calculates the norm from the 1st-2nd, 2nd-3rd, etc. [default: None]
+	`-`-rms_axes
+		The number of axes to account while doing the RMS calculations.
+We suggest using 3 because those are the ones being displayed in the plots but you could use any number between 1 and number of samples - 1.
+To use all of them pass 0. [default: 3]
 	`-`-rms_path
 		Name of the file to save the root mean square (RMS) of the vectors grouped by the column used with the --add_vectors function.
 Note that this option only works with --add_vectors.
 The file is going to be created inside the output_dir and its name will start with "RMS". [default: RMS_output.txt]
 	-o, `-`-output_dir